bradchristie/taminations-flutter/assets/a2/trail_off.md

 the other trailer (using the same hand as the handedness of the formation).

 The four dancers in each of the given starting formations always adjust to end in the same four-dancer line.
-Each dancer will have turned half (180°) to end facing the opposite direction from which they started.
+Each dancer will have turned half (180 degrees) to end facing the opposite direction from which they started.
 Trail Off, including all necessary adjustments, is danced as one continuous motion that cannot be fractionalized.